Labour ‘would clean up politics and have independent process for chair of BBC’

 “We would have an independent process, look at what that process looks like, to make sure those sort of mistakes, those sort of associations wouldn’t be possible under a Labour government.”

-He accepted that he believed the power to make such appointments should be taken out of the hands of the Government.
+The power to make such appointments should be taken out of the hands of the Government, he said.

 It expands on suggestions by shadow culture secretary Lucy Powell, who said the scandal had done “untold damage” to the reputation of the BBC and called for a “more independent” appointments process.